Give to the Library

-Virginia Tech's libraries are unique in that we support every single student and faculty member at the university.
+The University Libraries at Virginia Tech is unique.
+We support every single student and faculty member at the university.

-A gift to the libraries will help us create and improve spaces for faculty and students, support research and scholarship, and preserve the university’s intellectual output.
+A gift to the University Libraries will help enhance spaces for faculty and students, support research and scholarship, and preserve the university’s intellectual output.

 Enhancing the student experience

-From our series of studios encouraging exploration with advanced hardware and software, to our collaborative multimedia study spaces, we strive to provide our students and patrons with access to emerging technologies and collaborative spaces for creative work.
+From our series of studios encouraging exploration with advanced hardware and software, to our collaborative multimedia study spaces, we provide students and patrons with access to emerging technologies and collaborative spaces for creative work.

 As Virginia Tech embarks on new scientific and creative endeavors, researchers need places to publish research and store data.
-We help researchers preserve their work through data and research repositories, publishing services, and open access initiatives.
+The University Libraries houses the university's scholarship and shares it with the world through VTechWorks and the institutional data repository.

 Gifts In Kind

 We welcome donated materials that enhance our collections in support of the university's teaching and research needs.

 Please work with us in advance to ensure that we accept only needed items.
 We may ask that you compile an inventory of the proposed gifts or allow a subject specialist from the libraries to visit and select items.
 Should some of the items you propose to donate not meet our current needs, we will be glad to suggest alternative beneficiaries.